 Yes.
-Changing Tracks are registered with the NDIS (National Disability Insurance Scheme) and have undertaken an intensive accreditation process to ensure that we comply with mandatory regulations set out by the Department of Health & Human Services (DHHS).
+Changing Tracks are registered with the NDIS (National Disability Insurance Scheme) and have undertaken an intensive accreditation process to ensure that we comply with mandatory regulations set out by the NDIS Quality and Safeguard Commission.
 Changing Tracks will also undertake ongoing audits conducted by an external agency.

 Changing Tracks has Public Liability and Professional Indemnity insurance policies in place to ensure all people involved with Changing Tracks are protected.